NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Importance of Defining the Scope of a Project

-A key step of project planning is defining the project scope as it helps with envisioning the entire project lifecycle and ensures the end goals are achievable.
-Writing a project scope statement that includes information about the scope of project management deliverables is the first step of project planning.
-It serves the purpose of keeping the project within its boundaries so it doesn't grow beyond what's possible for its completion.
+A key step in project planning is defining the project scope.
+It helps you envision the entire project lifecycle and confirm the end goals are achievable.
+A clear scope statement is also a practical reference point for planning, estimating, scheduling, budgeting, and governance.
+Most importantly, defining scope keeps the project within its boundaries so it doesn’t grow beyond what’s realistic for completion.

 By defining the scope of a project, you are getting the benefits such as: